 People come to Harpeth River State Park to canoe, hike, fish, and picnic.
-Most of them don't know much about its history.
-However, important things have happened at the Harpeth River State Park.
+Most of them don’t know much about its history.
+However, important things have happened on the Harpeth River — especially at the Harpeth River State Park.

 The Harpeth River State Park is not a single piece of land.
 It is scattered throughout ten locations in the southern part of Cheatham County and the southwestern part of Davidson County.
 All of these parcels of land are all along the Harpeth River, a tributary of the Cumberland.

 We’ll focus on the three main historic sites that are found there, starting with the oldest.

 A long time ago, Native Americans who lived in Tennessee built mounds in which they often buried important people along with sacred or important pottery, tools and weapons.
 There is one of these mounds in the Harpeth River State Park, at Mound Bottom.

 Archaeologists say Mound Bottom was built and used between 700 and 1300 AD, during the Mississippian era.
 (Pinson Mounds in West Tennessee, on the other hand, is much older and was built during the Woodland era.)